Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Enter a field name.

 - *Type*
 Click the drop-down list to select the appropriate type.
-Depending on the type selected, the fields displayed may vary slightly.
 The following options are available:

   - **Text field**
   - **Number field**